 Similarly to electrocution, this is a type of injury that can be considered a workplace injury or a premises liability injury.
 These types of cases can also be handled by a personal injury attorney.

 Train and railway accidents include when trains collide with other trains or objects on the railway.
 While these accidents may be out of the control of railway employees, how they respond and help passengers through an accident can help prevent or cause more injuries.

 If a train’s conductor reacts poorly to an object on the tracks, causing a significant railroad accident, the railway can become responsible for the damages.

 This is a type of personal injury accident that you can only sue for on another’s behalf.
 If a loved one dies due to any of the previously listed types of injuries, the case becomes a wrongful death case.
 These carry hefty consequences and require the utmost care and investigation.
 The person who experienced the injury can no longer fight for themselves, and those they leave behind should still be able to afford a funeral and the cost of living without their help.

 If any of the previously stated types of personal injury accidents happen at your workplace while you are on the clock, you need to apply for workers’ compensation.
 This is where your employer’s insurance covers the costs of your medical bills and lost wages.
-If they try to deny your claim, you need to contact a Scranton workers’ compensation attorney and begin a lawsuit against them for the coverage they owe you and the damages you incurred while they refused to pay.
+If they try to deny your claim, you need to contact a personal injury attorney in Scranton, PA and begin a lawsuit against them for the coverage they owe you and the damages you incurred while they refused to pay.